 I usually start my day around 7:30 at a Central Office building.
-I gather what activities I have planned for the day, check in with the other related services, and then head to school for the day.
-Last year I was at multiple schools a day, but this year I get to be housed at one per day.
-I usually start pulling kids for therapy sessions right away at 8:00, and over the course of the day see on average 7-10 kids for 30-minute pull-out sessions.
+I gather what activities I have planned for the day, check-in with the other related services, and then head to school for the day.
+Last year, I was at multiple schools a day, but I get to be housed at one per day this year.
+I usually start pulling kids for therapy sessions right away at 8:00, and over the course of the day, see on average 7-10 kids for 30-minute pull-out sessions.

 How has your role changed in school due to COVID-19?

 I have to say that the biggest change I have noted is that communication with the family has skyrocketed alongside the need to be proficient with teletherapy and technology.
-Not that we didn’t always keep the family in the loop, but parents and even siblings seemed to be a lot less involved because the service occurred at school.
+We didn’t always keep the family in the loop, but parents and even siblings seemed less involved because the service occurred at school.

 How have you felt about the transition into distanced and virtual learning?

-I won’t lie, the initial transition was rough!
-I went from what I considered a very hands-on career to having to sit behind a screen and learn how to cue other people to provide the appropriate tactile assistance.
+I won’t lie; the initial transition was rough!
+I went from what I considered a very hands-on career to sitting behind a screen and learning how to cue other people to provide the appropriate tactile assistance.
 One of the other major challenges was being creative.
-My school district is very rural, and households may not have a surplus of supplies like play-doh or exercise balls or TheraBand.
+My school district is very rural, and households may not have a surplus of supplies like play-doh, exercise balls, or TheraBand.

-Suddenly, I had to learn to adapt and complete motor tasks with takeout Chinese chopsticks and play catch with rolled-up socks.
+Suddenly, I learned to adapt and complete motor tasks with takeout Chinese chopsticks and play catch with rolled-up socks.
 Forcing myself to be more creative made for some very fun sessions.
-At times I was able to come up with activities engaging enough to get the whole family involved, which was so fun to be a part of and something I never would have experienced otherwise.
+At times, I developed activities engaging enough to get the whole family involved, which was fun to be a part of and something I would never have experienced otherwise.